NEM-3 Frequently Asked Questions

 If you meet the deadline for the submittal of the interconnection application, how long do you have to start construction or complete the project without losing the grandfathered position?

 The system will be on NEM-2 for 20 years.
 That means NEM credits will be valued at rates minus non-bypassable charges, and electrification rates will not be mandatory for residential customers.
-We should be careful to understand that the rates for the electricity you buy from the utility are not grandfathered.
+We should be careful to understand that the rates for electricity you buy from the utility are not grandfathered.
 They are subject to change as always.
 An EV rate could go away, or peak to off-peak differences can change, for example.

 What about customers who expand by less than 10% after April?
 Do they stay under their current plan?